-Co-requisites: ENG 110, unless already completed.
+Prerequisite(s): Concurrent enrollment in ENG 110, unless already completed.

 This course provides the opportunity for the investigation of career opportunities, ethics, history and functions of health information technology.
 The course also provides an overview of the organization of healthcare delivery.
 It introduces basic concepts and terminology, security, privacy and organization of healthcare in the US.